tw-in-js/twind/README.md

 <details><summary>🤖 Built in support for conditionally combining rules</summary>

 Input is not limited to strings like with HTML classes.
 The [Twind function](https://github.com/tw-in-js/twind/tree/main/docs/tw.md) accept arrays, objects, template literals, functions, almost everything!
-The interpretter spec is inspired by and very similar to [clsx](https://github.com/lukeed/clsx) and offers a much more developer friendly API that handles null values gracefully.
+The interpreter spec is inspired by and very similar to [clsx](https://github.com/lukeed/clsx) and offers a much more developer friendly API that handles null values gracefully.

 </details>